DavisMakerspace/doc-handbook/handbook.md

 **Open Hours** are times when the space is open to the public.
 The **Manager** is responsible for the space and is in charge of keeping the space clean and safe.
 The space should never be left open without an active **Manager**.

+People should sign a liability waiver (application form) in order to use the space or its resources.
+The **Manager** should check that the application form is on file.

 ## Manager  ##

 Whoever unlocks and opens the door to the public is the **Manager**.
 The **Manager** must ensure that users of the space have signed a liability waiver, help keep the space clean and safe, and oversee the general operations of the space.